cmnemoi/cmnemoi-learn/README.md

 # License

-The source code of this repository is licensed under [MIT License](LICENSE.md)
+The source code of this project is available under [MIT License](LICENSE.md)